houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 |        1 | set                                          | Solder, flux, tools                                                             |
 | optional | 3D printed brackets or mounts                | Put them in `Walkie Talkie CAD files`                                           |

-## Assembly Instructions

-First, solder all electronics outside of walkie-talkie casing.
-Make sure wires are long enough so modules can be placed in their places inside the casing without stressing solder joints.
-Thin wire makes final assembly much easier, particularly around the ESP32, OLED, buttons, speaker and battery.

-Before placing parts permanently, test-fit all inside the casing.
-Internal space of the 3D-printed walkie is small, and it is useful to make routing of wires before taping, gluing or screwing any modules down.

-### Power Wiring

-Start with building the battery power circuit and verify the polarity before connecting ESP32 or amplifier.

-1. Connect positive and negative wires of the lithium battery to the battery pads of the TP4056 module.
-2. Connect the ground of the TP4056 module to the ground of the boost converter.
-3. Route the output positive wire of the TP4056 module through the main power button or power switch.
-4. Connect the output of the power button/power switch to the VCC/input positive of the boost converter.
-5. Connect 5V output of the boost converter to the ESP32 5V/VIN input and to the MAX9875A style amplifier power input.
-6. Tie grounds together to provide common ground for the ESP32, amplifier, OLED, microphone, buttons, LED, laser, boost converter, and TP4056.

-DO NOT connect the output of the boost converter to the ESP32 `3V3` pin.
-Use the ESP32 board's `5V` or `VIN` pin if available.
-Lithium cells are extremely dangerous and prone to explode if short-circuited or wired incorrectly.
-Please pay attention to the labels of the TP4056 module.
-They differ in marking battery and output pads as B+, B-, OUT+, OUT-, IN+, and IN-.

-### Physical Placement

-1. Insert the TP4056 charging board into its slot first.
-2. Once all the modules are soldered, put ESP32 under the charging board, near the battery.
-3. Put the 6 push buttons into their respective holes in the casing.
-4. Put the LED near the PTT button into the small LED hole.
-5. Put the 3.3V laser module into the laser hole.
-6. Put the potentiometer into the potentiometer hole.
-7. Make sure the external antenna is connected to the antenna connector on the ESP32.
-8. Route the antenna through the antenna hole to the right of the potentiometer.
-9. Screw the knob to the potentiometer shaft.
-10. Put the speaker into the speaker slot.
-11. Put the microphone into the microphone slot.
-12. Put the OLED into the OLED display slot.

-All done!
-Close the casing carefully, watching out for pinched wires.
-If the case cannot be closed easily, do not force it and re-rout thick wires first.
-This step was among the most important improvement in the grey second-iteration walkie: thin wires helped to simplify internal assembly, close the case, and make further repairs.

 ## Building Your Own